Brendan Bell (ice hockey)

 Brendan Bell (born March 31, 1983) is a Canadian former professional ice hockey defenceman.
-Bell was selected by the Toronto Maple Leafs in the 3rd round (65th overall) of the 2001 NHL Entry Draft.
+Bell was selected by the Toronto Maple Leafs in the third round (65th overall) of the 2001 NHL entry draft.
+Bell went on to play with the Phoenix Coyotes, Ottawa Senators and New York Rangers in the NHL, followed by several stints with European teams.
+He is a businessman and part-time broadcaster in the Ottawa area.

 Playing career

 Junior

 Bell attended St. Pius X High School in Ottawa.
 Bell played in the CJHL for the Ottawa Jr. Senators.
 Bell then moved on to the Ontario Hockey League (OHL) with the Ottawa 67's where in four OHL seasons, he scored 32 goals and 171 points in 238 total games.
 In 2002–03, his final season with the 67's, he was named the team's captain.
 Bell was named the top defenseman in both the OHL and Canadian Hockey League that season.
 He also played on the silver-medal winning Canadian team in the 2003 World Junior Ice Hockey Championships, while registering one goal and two points in the tournament.

 Professional

-Bell was drafted in the third round, 65th overall, of the 2001 NHL Entry Draft by the Toronto Maple Leafs.
+Bell was drafted in the third round, 65th overall, of the 2001 NHL entry draft by the Toronto Maple Leafs.
 Bell signed with the Maple Leafs in March 2003.
 He was assigned to the team's American Hockey League affiliate, the St. John's Maple Leafs.
 In 2003, Bell was selected to play for Team Canada at the Spengler Cup, which Team Canada won.
 He spent three years with the AHL team before Bell made his NHL debut with the Leafs in the 2005–06 season, playing one game.

 On February 27, 2007, Bell was traded by the Leafs to the Phoenix Coyotes at the trade deadline along with a second round draft pick in for Yanic Perreault and a fifth round draft pick.
 He finished the season with the Coyotes, compiling one goal and six assists in 44 games.
 Phoenix re-signed Bell as a restricted free agent in the offseason to a one-year deal.
 Bell spent most of the following season with the Coyotes AHL affiliate, the San Antonio Rampage, playing in 69 games, scoring 7 goals and 31 points.
 He played two games in the NHL during the 2007–08 season, amassing no points.

 On July 11, 2008, Bell signed as a free agent with the Ottawa Senators to a one-year contract.
 During the 2008–09 season he played in a career-high 53 games with the Senators, contributing 21 points.
 An unrestricted free agent following the season, on July 31, 2009, Bell signed with the St. Louis Blues on a one-year contract.
 After starting the 2009–10 season playing 22 games with AHL affiliate, the Peoria Rivermen, he was traded by St. Louis, along with Tomas Kana, to the Columbus Blue Jackets for Pascal Pelletier on December 8, 2009.
 Bell was immediately assigned to Columbus' AHL affiliate, the Syracuse Crunch.